clirdlf/ndsa.org/groups/co-chairing.md

   - For the last several years, Leadership has held a meeting sometime during the Digital Preservation conference to allow for in-person strategic planning and review.
 Attendance is highly encouraged, but not mandatory.

 ### Working Groups
 Time commitments for Working Groups varies by the objectives or deliverables of the group.
 In general, Working Group co-chairs commit as much as or more time than Interest Group co-chairs and this may vary through the lifecycle.
 Working group co-chairs attend the quarterly NDSA group co-chairs  meeting.

+Additional [guidance](https://docs.google.com/document/d/1bNzgNI5DtG5TQmV9MvLOXL7yBF6cmXz7seiLCgm3WW4/edit?usp=sharing) was created for co-chairs of Survey working groups to assist them with the many aspects of running this type of working group.